nationalarchives/tdr-dev-documentation/architecture-decision-records/0028-storybook-for-tdr-components-library.md

 # 28. Using Storybook for TDR Components library

+Date: 2023-03-14

 ## Context

 [TDR Components](https://github.com/nationalarchives/tdr-components) is a library of front-end components currently based on the way [GDS Frontend](https://github.com/alphagov/govuk-frontend) is setup.
 Proposal is to replace the current setup of TDR Components with [Storybook](https://storybook.js.org/).

-That would involvde replacing the current custom express app that renders UI with Storybook.
+That would involve replacing the current custom express app that renders UI with Storybook.
 And rewriting the UI/interaction tests written in Puppeteer with Storybook's built in testing-library.

 ## Considerations